MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/inbound-load-handling.md

 ---
 # required metadata

-title: Warehouse handling of inbound loads for purchase orders
+title: Warehouse handling of inbound loads for purchase and inbound shipment orders
 description: This article describes the warehouse handling process for inbound loads for purchase and inbound shipment orders.
 author: Mirzaab
 ms.date: 03/21/2020